ajaygpt303/Techselector/README.md

 - Local Login/Register with Formik validation
 - Login with Google OAuth, client side auth
 - Toast messages for adding, liking a product, login/logout with Google/Local and network errors
-- Two fake backends with Promise and Axios-Mock-Adapter strategies
 - Config file with settable pagination page size, advertisement index and fake backend delay
 - Dynamic data creation and randomizing with Faker